Dodecanese campaign

-The Dodecanese campaign of World War II was an attempt by Allied forces to capture the Italian Dodecanese islands in the Aegean Sea following the Armistice with Italy in September 1943, and use them as bases against the German-controlled Balkans.
-Operating without air cover, the Allied effort was a costly failure, the whole of the Dodecanese falling to the Germans within two months.
-The Dodecanese campaign, lasting from 8 September to 22 November 1943, resulted in one of the last major German victories in the war.
+The Dodecanese campaign was the capture and occupation of the Dodecanese islands by German forces during World War II.
+Following the signing of the Armistice of Cassibile on 3 September 1943, Italy switched sides and joined the Allies.
+As a result, the Germans made plans to seize control of the Dodecanese, which were under Italian control.
+The Allies planned to use the islands as bases to strike against German targets in the Balkans, which the Germans aimed to forestall.

+Beginning in early September 1943, invading German troops defeated both the Italian garrison in the Dodecanese and British forces sent to support them, aided by the fact that Allied units were operating without sufficient air cover.
+Most of the Dodecanese islands fell to German forces within two months, resulting in one of Germany's last major victories during the conflict.
+The Germans continued to occupy the Dodecanese islands they had captured until the end of the war in 1945, when they surrendered to British forces.

 Background

+Dodecanese Islands

 The Dodecanese island group lies in the south-eastern Aegean Sea, and had been under Italian control since the Italo-Turkish War in 1911.
 During Italian rule, the strategically well-placed islands became a focus of Italian colonial ambitions in the Eastern Mediterranean.
 Rhodes, the largest of the islands, was a major military and aerial base.
 The island of Leros, with its excellent deep-water port of Lakki (Portolago), was transformed into a heavily fortified aeronautical base, "the Corregidor of the Mediterranean", as Benito Mussolini, the Italian leader, boasted.
 An early British attempt to contest Italian control of the Dodecanese, codenamed Operation Abstention, was thwarted in February 1941, when Italian forces recaptured the island of Kastellorizo from British commandos.

+Axis occupation

 After the Battle of Greece in April 1941 and the Allied defeat in the Battle of Crete in May 1941, Greece and its many islands were occupied by the Axis powers.
 With the defeat of Axis forces in the North African campaign in May 1943, Winston Churchill, the British Prime Minister, envisaged an operation to capture the Dodecanese and Crete, to deprive the Axis of excellent forward bases in the Mediterranean and to apply pressure on neutral Turkey to join the war.
 This would promote a favorite idea of Churchill's, that of a "route through the Dardanelles to Russia as an alternative to the Arctic convoys."
 In the Casablanca Conference, the go-ahead was given and Churchill ordered his commanders to have plans ready for 27 January 1943.